-Tilly retreats into the Upper Palatinate-The Swedes enter Nurenberg-The Swedes lay siege to Donawerth, which is abandoned by the Duke of Saxe Lauenberg-Gustavus crosses the Danube -Maximilian and Tilly take post on the banks of the Lech-The King determines to attack them in their position-Difficulties of the Undertaking-He constructs a Bridge over the Lech under the Artillery of the Enemy-Tilly endeavours to oppose his Passage, and is mortally wounded in the Attempt-Retreat of Maximilian-Death of Tilly-Conquest of Rain by the Swedes-Gustavus besieges Augsburg-Capitulation of the Imperial Garrison-The King enters the City in Triumph-Oath of Allegiance to the Crown of Sweden, taken by the Magistrates -General Dissatisfaction of the Allies of Gustavus-Siege of Ingolstadt-Narrow Escape of the King, and Death of the Marquis of Baden Durlach-Speech of Gustavus on the occasion-Siege of Ingolstadt raised-Interference of St. Etienne in favour of the Elector of Bavaria-His Dialogue with Gustavus-Recovery of Bohemia by the Imperial Army under Wallenstein.
+Tilly retreats into the Upper Palatinate-The Swedes enter Nurenberg-Speech of the King to the Deputies of the Senate-The Swedes lay siege to Donawerth, which is abandoned by the Duke of Saxe Lauenburg-Gustavus crosses the Danube-Maximilian and Tilly take post on the banks of the Lech-The King determines to attack them in their position-Difficulties of the Undertaking-He constructs a Bridge over the Lech under the Artillery of the Enemy-Tilly endeavours to oppose his Passage, and is mortally wounded in the Attempt-Retreat of Maximilian-Death of Tilly-Conquest of Rain by the Swedes-Gustavus besieges Augsburg-Capitulation of the Imperial Garrison-The King enters the City in Triumph-Oath of Allegiance to the Crown of Sweden, taken by the Magistrates-General Dissatisfaction of the Allies of Gustavus-Siege of Ingolstadt-Narrow Escape of the King, and Death of the Marquis of Baden Durlach-Speech of Gustavus on the occasion-Siege of Ingolstadt raised-Interference of St. Etienne in favour of the Elector of Bavaria-His Dialogue with Gustavus-Recovery of Bohemia by the Imperial Army under Wallenstein.